founded in 1910

 • Dr. Henry Corper became the area’s foremost investigator of tuberculosis, a disease that he contracted, but continued to research.

-With assets of approximately $26 million, the foundation makes grants of about $1.8 million annually.
+With assets of approximately $41million, the foundation makes grants of about $1.3 million annually.
 There is no office, only a post office box.
 There is no staff, only a part time consulting Executive Director.
 There is no check book - grants are paid directly from assets under management by two outside advisors.
 With low overhead, the foundation’s resources are applied to grantmaking initiatives.
 The pro-active grant program seeks to identify issues that are under funded and can benefit from interdisciplinary approaches.
-The Institute created the Chicago Asthma Initiative, a network of researchers, providers and patients to highlight the growing health problem, collect data, apply innovative solutions and share outcomes.
-Over a period of twelve years, it tracked problems and progress and trained and re-trained providers and empowered patients to better manage their disease.